 People with the following conditions should consult with their vein doctors to determine if Veinwave is right for them.
 Those conditions including:

-- Cardiac problems, especially those that required a pacemaker
+- Cardiac problems, especially those that require a pacemaker

 If you suffer from any of these types of conditions, it is important to discuss it with your vein doctor during your consultation.
-While Veinwave might not be appropriate, there may be other alternative hand vein treatment options available to you.
+While Veinwave might not be appropriate, other alternative hand vein treatment options may be available.

 What Type of Budget Do You Have for Vein Treatment?

 Even though Veinwave has successfully treated thousands of cases of spider and varicose veins, it is still considered by many insurance companies to be a cosmetic procedure.
-Classifying this procedure as cosmetic means most insurance companies will not pay for it.
-This leaves patients with the burden of having to pay for the procedure out of pocket.
+Classifying this procedure as cosmetic means, most insurance companies will not pay for it.
+This leaves patients with the burden of paying for the procedure out of pocket.

-Veinwave treatments will vary in cost depending upon how many sessions are needed and what area is being treated.
-Typically, a single session for Veinwave treatment administered by a professional at a vein clinic will cost anywhere from $400 to $800.
+Veinwave treatments will vary in cost depending on how many sessions are needed and what area is being treated.
+Typically, a single session of Veinwave treatment administered by a professional at a vein clinic will cost anywhere from $400 to $800.